Updated June 24, 2021

 What is the federal order halting residential evictions issued by the Centers for Disease Control and Prevention (CDC)?

-Effective September 4, 2020 through January 31, 2021, there is a federal moratorium on residential evictions due to failure to pay rent because of the impacts COVID-19 for tenants that meet certain criteria.
+Effective September 4, 2020 through June 30, 2021, there is a federal moratorium on residential evictions due to failure to pay rent because of the impacts COVID-19 for tenants that meet certain criteria.
 You can view a copy of the order: Temporary Halt in Residential Evictions to Prevent the Further Spread of COVID-19.

 What residential properties are covered under the CDC order?